avnishnp/Computer_Vision/Early_Sensor_Fusion/readme.md

 ### `gen_video.py`
 Creates a video from a series of images and point clouds by applying the LiDAR-Camera fusion and YOLO-based object detection pipeline to each frame.
 It saves the processed frames and generates a video as output.

+### `bev_visualizer.py`
+ Contains the EnhancedBEVVisualizer class that creates bird's eye view visualizations of LiDAR point clouds with detected objects.
+It includes functions for creating a base image with grid lines, drawing 3D bounding boxes, adding class labels, and creating a legend.

+ ### `bev.py`
+ It defines functions for processing single frames and entire datasets, setting up the pipeline to:

+- Process camera images and LiDAR point clouds
+- Detect objects using YOLO
+- Perform LiDAR-camera fusion
+- Create BEV visualizations
+- Generate output images and videos
+- Includes a command-line interface for easy use

 ## 🔧 Requirements
 - Python 3.8+
 - OpenCV